Faculty & Course Feedback

 For access to course evaluation reports prior to fall 2018, please contact Hayley Spizz in the Office of the Provost (firstname.lastname@example.org).

 Course Feedback Timeline

-The course feedback questionnaire is available to students online during a three-week period at the end of the semester.
+The course feedback questionnaire is available to students online at the end of the semester.
 Faculty have the opportunity to submit custom questions in advance.
 Faculty gain access to reports following the deadline for submission of grades.

 Timeline for Fall 2019

 |November 25–December 2, 2019||Faculty may submit custom questions (using a direct link sent via email).|

 |December 12, 2019||Students receive email with direct link to complete course feedback questionnaires.|

 |January 6, 2020||Access to course feedback questionnaire closes for students.|